Low-Waste Lifestyle: An Earth Day Story

 - Only 9% of all plastic is actually recycled.

-- Plastic doesn’t biodegrade, it photodegrades, which means it breaks down smaller and smaller but never fully goes away.
+- Plastic doesn’t biodegrade; it photodegrades, which means it breaks down smaller and smaller but never fully goes away.

-- By 2050 there will be more plastic than fish in the ocean.
+- By 2050, there will be more plastic than fish in the ocean.

 - Plastic has now been found in 94% of drinking water nationwide (this includes bottled water, which we often seem to think is cleaner and safer.)

 Just like when trying to form any other lasting habit, I found success by making small changes here and there instead of trying to change everything all at once.
 You know the saying “reduce, reuse, recycle”?
 Aim to do those things in the exact order they are listed.
-The first, and arguably most impactful, thing I did was reshape my buying habits.
-I stopped buying so much stuff that I really didn’t need, started to take time thinking through purchases, and aimed to buy things I did need from ethical companies or secondhand stores.
+The first and arguably most impactful thing I did was reshape my buying habits.
+I stopped buying so much stuff that I didn’t need, started to take time thinking through purchases, and aimed to buy things I did need from ethical companies or secondhand stores.

-As someone who naturally plans (excessively) for everything and likes to constantly improve, this gradual lifestyle change has actually turned into a fun challenge for me.
+As someone who naturally plans (excessively) for everything and likes to constantly improve, this gradual lifestyle change has turned into a fun challenge for me.
 I’m often thinking: What other sustainable swaps can I make?
 How can I be better?
 I have found great pride and joy in knowing that I am helping to make our home a little greener and cleaner.

 Thoughts on a low-waste lifestyle by HealthSource Solutions team member, Morgan.